MattS8/Home-Controller/README.md

 AFR001	| The App shall display the status of connected systems.
 AFR002	| The App shall send actions to turn on/off connected systems.
 AFR003	| The App shall support time-based commands.
-AFR004	| The controller shall support schedule-based actions for any connected systems.
+AFR004	| The App shall support an authentication system for communitcating with the server.

 ## Non-Functional Requirements